- Date and time Wed 21 Nov 2018 from 3:00pm to 7:15pm

 - Location Royal Society of Medicine

-- Organised by Maternity and the Newborn
+- Organised by Maternity and the newborn forum

 Prospective parents often focus on preparing for the actual birth, but the majority feel ill prepared for the early life that follows.
 There is growing evidence indicating that the early months of a child’s life are crucial and will have a lifelong impact on the child’s health and wellbeing.
 The first six months of baby’s life is a major learning curve for any parent whilst trying to cope with their own physical and emotional needs.